 I am a fairly laid back person with a personality that is welcoming to most individuals.
 My hobbies are reading, listening to music, binge watching television shows, and attending musical concerts.
 In my spare time, I enjoy writing poetry.

-Argosy University-Sarasota - PhD, Curriculum and Instructional Leadership
+Graduate Degree: Argosy University-Sarasota - PHD, Curriculum and Instructional Leadership

 What is your teaching philosophy?